William III of Sicily: Overthrow and death

 The torture of William III of Sicily, Giovanni Boccaccio: De Casibus Virorum Illustrium, 15th century ed.
+Note that William III was no older than seven years of age when this supposedly happened.

 In August 1194 Henry marched against Sicily.
 Sibylla was unable to organize much effective resistance.
 By the end of October Henry had conquered all the mainland parts of the kingdom and crossed over into the island of Sicily.
 On 20 November Palermo fell, William and his mother fled to Caltabellotta Castle.

 Henry offered Sibylla generous terms: William was to retain the County of Lecce, the home territory of his father before he had become king, and was also to retain the Principality of Taranto in turn for renouncing the royal crown.
 With that agreement reached, William, his mother and his sisters watched while Henry was crowned King of Sicily on 25 December.
 Nevertheless, four days later, an alleged conspiracy against the new king was uncovered, and many of the leading Italo-Norman political figures were arrested and sent to prison in Germany, including William and his family.

 While his mother and sisters were eventually released and lived in obscurity in France, nothing is known for certain of William's subsequent fate.
 He is said to have been blinded and castrated, on orders of Henry.
 (Note: Edward Wheatley states this was recorded in English and Italian sources.)
 According to some sources he died in captivity at Hohenems Castle a few years later.
 (Note: Stefan Burkhardt and Thomas Foerster state William was imprisoned at Hohenem Castle, but do not state he died there.)
 Another theory is that he later returned to Sicily under the alias Tancredi Palamara.
 Henry's son, Emperor Frederick II (who was also king of Sicily) discovered Tancredi Palamara in Messina and had him executed in 1232.
 However, referring to several letters by Pope Celestine III, the date generally accepted for his death is 1198.
-William's heir was his younger sister, whose precise name is unclear but has been given variously as Mary, Elvira, Albinia or Blanche.
+William's heir was his younger sister, Elvira.